Breinify/brein-api-library-python/README.rst

 The API provides support for analytics based on user behavior on your site or app by sending user activities to the `/activity` endpoint.
 Since the `/activity` endpoint only consumes data, calls to it in the Python library are sent asynchronously.

-For this example, pretend that a user named "John Doe" is logged in to your site with his email address (``john.doe@email.com``) is viewing the page "www.example.com".
+For this example, pretend that a user named "John Doe" is logged in to your site with his email address, ``john.doe@email.com``, is viewing the page "www.example.com".
 You can log this by executing:

 .. code:: python